isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 :kind 5085072209
 ```

-`GHC.TypeLits` defines primitives for performing arithmetic on `Nat`s, with
+`GHC.TypeLits` defines primitives for performing arithmetic on `kind:Nat`s, with
 exactly the same symbolic identifiers you'd expect them to have.
 Using them will
 require enabling `-XTypeOperators`.